Greeting to the Pilgrims

 Submission to Masters

 18 Servants, submit to your masters with all respect,13 not only to those who are good and gentle, but also to those who are harsh and unfair.
-19 For this finds favor with God, if someone bears up under various hardships, suffering injustice for the sake of a conscience attuned to him.14 20 For if you patiently endure when you’re beaten for doing wrong, how is that to your credit?15 But if, while doing what is right and suffering for it, you patiently endure, this finds favor with God.
-21 For you were called to this very thing, since Christ also suffered for you, leaving you an example so you could follow in his footsteps—22 he who committed no sin, nor was any deceit found in his mouth.16 23 When he was reviled, he did not revile in return; when he suffered, he uttered no threats, but entrusted himself to him who judges righteously.
+19 For this finds favor with God, if someone bears up under various hardships, suffering injustice for the sake of a conscience attuned to him.14 20 For if you bear up under a beating for doing what is wrong, how is that to your credit?15 But if you patiently endure when you do what is right and suffer for it, this finds favor with God.
+21 For you were called to this very thing, since Christ also suffered for you, leaving you an example so that you would follow in his footsteps— 22 he who committed no sin, nor was any deceit found in his mouth.16 23 When he was reviled, he did not revile in return; when he suffered, he uttered no threats, but entrusted himself to him who judges righteously.
 24 And he himself bore our sins in his own body on the tree, so that we, having died to sins, might live for righteousness—by whose stripes you were healed.
 25 For you were like sheep that had gone astray; but now you have returned to the Shepherd and Overseer of your souls.

 - Or kind, loving, merciful, gracious; Ps.
 34:8

 - Or house for; lit. house unto